BalzaniEdoardo/PGAM/Readme.md

 =====================================

-A PGAM for the estimation neural tuning functions.
-Responses are rerpresented in terms of B-splines regularized by a smoothing enforcing penalization.
-B-spline coefficients and regularization hyperparameters are jointly learned from the data by numerical optimization of the a cross-validation score.
-The model infers maginal confidence bounds for the contribution of each feature to the neural response, and uses such bonuds to  identify the minimal subset of features each neuron reponds to.
+A PGAM for the estimation of neural tuning functions.
+Responses are represented in terms of B-splines regularized by a smoothing enforcing penalization.
+B-spline coefficients and regularization hyperparameters are jointly learned from the data by numerical optimization of a cross-validation score.
+The model infers marginal confidence bounds for the contribution of each feature to the neural response and uses such bonuds to identify the minimal subset of features each neuron responds to.
 See [[1]](#1) for a more details.

 Table of Contents
 =================